 The time had come to kick off the rehearsals with the child actors selected for the Enigma Series Trilogy on-screen adaptation sizzle reel.
 (Try saying that fast three times!)

 I wasn't sure what to expect, given that my only interaction with the appointed talent was during the casting auditions.
 Casting, as you might be able to appreciate, is fast-paced, jam-packed days that don't allow for an opportunity to bond.
 It's such a stressful environment; the focus is on the task at hand that it is not conducive to allowing personalities to blossom.

-Walking toward the meeting point I felt a sense of wonder about what magic might be in store for me to experience while working with Mariah Cini, Etienne Goessens and Alec Golinger.
-Children tend to be unpredictable and as much as people seem to find this challenging I gravitate toward the possibilities of what might manifest from their unrestrained tangents.
+Walking toward the meeting point, I felt a sense of wonder about what magic might be in store for me to experience while working with Mariah Cini, Etienne Goessens, and Alec Golinger.
+Children tend to be unpredictable and as much as people seem to find this challenging, I gravitate toward the possibilities of what might manifest from their unrestrained tangents.

-The showreel of Henry Thomas auditioning for a part in ET you are missing out.
-Its a must see in my books.
+The showreel of Henry Thomas auditioning for a part in ET is a must-see in my books.
 There's also a fabulous back story to the character development that blossomed from the audition series in Forest Gump.